Hellenic Studies Fall 2022 Courses

 An introduction to modern Greek, with emphasis on oral expression.
 Use of communicative activities, graded texts, written assignments, grammar drills, audiovisual material, and contemporary documents.
 In-depth cultural study.

 Intermediate Modern Greek I, Maria Kaliambou

 Further development of listening, speaking, reading, and writing skills in modern Greek.
 Presentation of short research projects related to modern Greece.

-The Greek Civil War, Paris Aslanidis
+The Age of Revolution, Paris Aslanidis

 The course is a comparative examination of the international dimensions of several revolutions from 1776 to 1848.
 It aims to explore mechanisms of diffusion, shared themes, and common visions between the revolutionary upheavals in the United States, France, Haiti, South America, Greece, and Italy.
 How similar and how different were these episodes?
 Did they emerge against a common structural and societal backdrop?
 Did they equally serve their ideals and liberate their people against tyranny?
 What was the role of women and the position of ethnic minorities in the fledgling nation-states?
 As the year 2021 marks the bicentennial of the Greek Revolution of 1821, special attention is given to the intricate links forged between Greek revolutionary intellectuals and their peers in Europe and other continents.